 Dollar cost averaging is a simple but effective approach to investing.
 The basic idea is that each month you invest the exact same amount of money (raising this amount over time as your income increases), regardless of what the stock market is doing.
 Let’s say you decide to invest $250 per month.
 Some months that amount will get you only a few shares in your investment fund, while other times when stocks are down you will get quite a few more.
 Over time, however, this averages out, you accumulate more shares, and you get to benefit from compound interest.

+Just get to it!
 As you can see from these tips, building long-term wealth doesn’t have to be difficult.
-For more investment and personal finance advice, contact us today.
+Get started today!